OneNoteDev/OneNoteCNApiSample/README.md

 upload the manifest to the portal.

 ### Step 3.
 Fill in your clientId in app.js
-You will need to specify the clientId for you app in app.js.
+You will need to specify the clientId for your app in app.js.
 You can get the clientId in the Azure Management Portal.

 ### Step 4.
 Run your application